-In Spotlight, we are excited to feature Dr. Ilona Hale, an Assistant Clinical Professor at UBC, Director of the Rural Scholars Program, and a family physician in Kimberley, BC!
+In this Spotlight, we are excited to feature Dr. Ilona Hale, an Assistant Clinical Professor at UBC, Director of the Rural Scholars Program, and a family physician in Kimberley, BC!
 She shares with us her passion for research and community-based health promotion.

 Thank you Ilona for participating in this interview, we are really excited to have you on and learn more about the work you do.
 Could you start off by telling us a little bit about yourself?

 Thank you, Evonne.
 As you know, I’m a family physician in Kimberley, and a Clinical Assistant Professor at the UBC Department of Family Practice.
 I’ve also recently been appointed the Director of the Rural Scholars Program.

 Are there any current research project(s) you are working on?
 If not currently involved, what are some research projects you hope to be involved in or ideas you wish to explore?